 - Know the State Laws of where the marriage will be performed

 - The couple may need to obtain a marriage license from the State or County

-- Have a Wedding Certificate for the couple to sign
+- Have the Marriage License & Wedding Certificate for the couple to sign

 Each state has specific rules about who can solemnize weddings.
-If you are unsure, call the local county clerk where the wedding will take place and tell them you are a new Minister and would like to know if you need to register or follow any other procedures before performing a wedding within that state.
+If you are unsure visit our Marriage Laws or contact the local county clerk where the wedding will take place and tell them you are a new Minister and would like to know if you need to register or follow any other procedures before performing a wedding within that state.